 Larson says that every year, the mansion’s grounds feature a summer landscaping design and a winter landscaping design, as well as designs for special events.
 Among the landscaping highlights are beech, dogwood and elm trees, along with ivy and Weeping Katsura.

 Larson says he’s pursuing certification of the Capitol grounds, including the Governor’s Mansion, as a botanical garden and arboretum.
 In our estimation, such certification is well deserved.

 “We are charged with being good stewards of the commonwealth’s resources,” Larson says of the landscaping for state facilities, “and we take this very seriously.”

-Here at LawnStarter, we take landscaping seriously, too.
+Here at LawnStarter, we take landscaping and lawn care seriously, too.
 We believe that seriously good landscaping deserves high praise, so we’ve put the Kentucky Governor’s Mansion atop our list of the 12 Most Beautifully Landscaped Governor’s Mansions.
 Read on to see whether the governor’s mansion in your state made the cut.